 Just think of all the things we could be doing if we just let our imagination free.
 Perhaps we should allow ourselves more dreaming time, and work a little less.
 Just saying!

-We managed to get an old lounge suite, a table, which I still have with my television perched on top.
-It has two very hand drawers to hold all sorts of bits and bobs.
+We managed to get an old lounge suite, and a table, which I still have with my television perched on top.
+It has two very handy drawers to hold all sorts of bits and bobs.
 Much like clearing out a son’s pockets before putting trousers into the washing machine.

 You never know what you might find, and of course, revamp.

-TIP NO.6 – WALK ALL YOU CAN – CONSERVE FUEL -LIVING SHOESTRING TIPS AND GOOD FOR YOU
+ATIP NO.6 – WALK ALL YOU CAN – CONSERVE FUEL -LIVING SHOESTRING TIPS AND GOOD FOR YOU

 There is nothing like a good walk to clear the head.
 Get your heart rate up, and so many other benefits.